-Vocabulary has been linked to the ability to understand written text since the early stages of reading comprehension research.
+The Role of Vocabulary in the Context of the Simple View of Reading Vocabulary has been linked to the ability to understand written text since the early stages of reading comprehension research.
 Evidence that vocabulary instruction may directly improve text comprehension ability led to an enhanced role of vocabulary in curriculum development (Beck, Perfetti, & McKeown, 1982; Kameenui, Carmine, & Freschi, 1982; McKeown, Beck, Omanson, & Perfetti, 1983).
-Eventually, vocabulary was recognized as one of the essential components for developing reading comprehension in a report of the National Reading Panel (National Institute of Child Health and Human Development, 2000).
-The benefits of an extensive oral language vocabulary may extend far beyond reading comprehension and academic success (Beck & McKeown, 1991; Biemiller, 1999) onto vocational achievement and socioeconomic attainment (Hart & Risley, 1995; Snow, Burns, & Griffin, 1998).
+Eventually, vocabulary was recognized as one of the essential components for developing reading comprehension in the report of the National Reading Panel (2000).
+The benefits of an extensive oral language vocabulary may extend far beyond reading comprehension and academic success (Beck & McKeown, 1991; Biemiller, 1999), onto vocational achievement and socioeconomic attainment (Hart & Risley, 1995; Snow, Burns & Griffin, 1998).